 I’ve written a number of pieces about mountain bike trends over the years, but one article in particular caught my attention recently.
 The opening sentence reads like a dare from my past self: “I have a feeling this article is going to be a lot more interesting (or perhaps comical) when you read it five years from now.”
 (Go ahead and read it now.
 I can wait.)

-Well, it’s been five times two years (plus one) since that was written, so what’s changed?
+Well, it’s been two times five years (plus one) since that was written, so what’s changed?
 As it turns out, everything… and also nothing.

 “Carbon fiber is a material that’s here to stay”